Using Twilio for Alarm Notifications

 Realm for Twilio verification

-The corresponding realm that you created for your application.
+The corresponding Internet Realm that you created for your application.

 If running multiple applications (for example, hosted systems) then you cannot share modems, SMS devices, or Twilio accounts between applications.
 You must have independent modems or Twilio accounts for each application.